Ben's Ridge

 Mr Townsend, Ben, used to visit the Fishers and instead of walking all the way along the road he chose to walk down the ridge and through the bush.
 It came to be called Ben's Ridge and the Committee chose to retain the name.

-The track returns through typical regenerating Auckland rain forest, Kanuka, tanekaha, kiekie, supplejack and nikau are a few of the species there.
+The track returns through typical regenerating Auckland rain forest, kanuka, tanekaha, kiekie, supplejack and nīkau are a few of the species there.
 Wooden steps lead across a stream and ascend on the other side, where the track proceeds through a grove of rimu planted by the Fishers in the 1920's.
 From here the track is pretty well level going and emerges lower down Kauri Road about thirty metres from the car park.